Theme Editing Basics

 Duplicate The Theme

 As in the first steps of the 'Quick Start' section, we need to duplicate our chosen theme.
 Start RW and open a project (maybe a 'test' or 'working' project).
-Open the theme selector by clicking on the button in the top toolbar in RapidWeaver 4.x or in RapidWeaver 3.6.7 next to the Publish button (shown on the right here) in the bottom-right hand corner of the main edit window.
+Open the theme selector by clicking on the button in toolbar at the top of the main edit window.
 We now choose the theme we want to edit, right (control) click on it, and from the menu select 'Duplicate Theme'.

 Choose your name carefully.
 We rename our themes with abbreviations of the project and the theme.